Rajs1235/Manit_Map/README.md

 Custom Layer: An alternative custom base map.

-# 🖱️ GIS Data Interaction: Double-clicking on any campus building opens a popup with its details (Photo, Warden/HOD name, contact, area, etc.).
+# 🖱️ GIS Data Interaction:
 🚀 Navigation & Directions: Uses @mapbox/mapbox-gl-directions for turn-by-turn navigation, similar to Google Maps.

 📍 "Navigate from My Location": A button that allows users to start navigation directly from their current location.